valencia21/valencia21.github.io/_posts/2020-06-14-summarizing-japans-coronavirus-strategy-response-result.markdown

 It is common sense to expect places that meet the 3Cs to be particularly high risk.
 It is less intuitive for a location to meet conditions 1 & 2, but the absence of face-to-face contact and active conversation in condition 3 to have such a suppressing effect on transmission.
 Here is a good explanation of why this actually may be quite intuitive, under the heading: “[Risks Follow Power Laws](https://www.lesswrong.com/posts/P7crAscAzftdE7ffv/covid-19-my-current-model#Risks_Follow_Power_Laws)”.

 The fact that all 3 conditions must be met was picked up in Japan early, noting that packed trains do not typically facilitate clusters since people are generally wearing masks and not talking to each other.
 As a resident of Japan for 8 years, I can verify that talking on your phone or even friends in a loudish voice on a train is somewhat taboo.
+Outside Japan, there was also [evidence from France](https://www.bloomberg.com/news/articles/2020-06-09/japan-and-france-find-public-transit-seems-safe) that no clusters formed in public transport.

 Further evidence that breathing/talking can facilitate spread [here](https://www.nejm.org/doi/full/10.1056/NEJMc2009324).